 When thinking about living in France, or any foreign country, assessing the cost of living is key.
 How much will you spend – really – on rent or mortgage, utilities, groceries, telephone, entertainment and so on?
 Naturally, the answer isn’t the same for everyone: it depends on your lifestyle and where you plan to take up residence once you live in France.
 Glittering Paris is almost certain to make larger holes in your budget than the modest lifestyle found in quieter corners of France, such as the Charentes or the Auvergne.
 But despite lifestyle differences, it is possible to get a sense of whether you can live comfortably in France…and it may surprise you to learn that France is more affordable than you’d think.

-Apartment-Living in France
+Housing Costs in France

-You’ll need household insurance when you live in France—even if you are renting—as French law requires you to have insurance for your home.
+You’ll also need household insurance when you live in France—even if you are renting—as French law requires you to have insurance for your home.
 Various agencies offer insurance services.
 Monthly rates are typically from $30 to $40 in Paris and the larger cities, and less elsewhere.

-Grocery Costs When You Live in France
+Some Costs You Can Expect in France